Get Kids Reading for your School or Library

 Invite your favorite local bookstore to hold a book sale at your school the week before your reading challenge.
 Ask students, teachers, and parents to list their favorite books or those they wish their children to read.
 Supporters may buy books for themselves or donate them to the library.
 In addition to funds, this event generates more interest in reading for the fundraiser.
-The book store donates a portion of book sales as sponsorship to kick off the reading fundraiser.
+The bookstore donates a portion of book sales as a sponsorship to kick off the reading fundraiser.

 Reading to the Community Events

-Reading fundraisers can take on a community service twist by reading to elderly folks in a nursing home or children in hospitals.
+Reading fundraisers can take on a community service twist by reading to elderly folks in nursing homes or children in hospitals.
 Schools can organize a time and location for each classroom to volunteer in a community-based read.
 Everyone will find this event rewarding, and your students will learn the joy and value of sharing the gift of reading.
 Your donors will be inspired by the rich layers of service and education you bring to the community.

 Organize a School Book Exchange

 Organize a school-wide book exchange to kick off your reading fundraiser.
 Ask students to bring in books they’ve already read in exchange for a number created by the event organizers using postcards.
 Place the books on display in the school library or gymnasium and group them into age categories.
 The children will choose the books they wish to have with their postcards.
-Offering some spare postcards to the kids who cannot bring in books is a good idea, to make everyone part of the event.
+Offering spare postcards to the kids who cannot bring in books is a good idea to make everyone part of the event.

 Start a Book Club